 This space does this perfectly with vases, a table runner, candles, and botanicals.
 When you go to decorate your own, view it as an extension of the rest of your rooms and style away.

 Corral Your Clutter

 Console, buffet, side table—no matter what you choose, selecting some sort of table with adjoined storage to hold your belongings and your décor is key to a tidy entryway.
-Cupboards and drawers can help hide your not-so-chic everyday items, see: keys and reusable shopping bags. but still help your space look sophisticated and put together.
+Cupboards and drawers can help hide your not-so-chic everyday items, like keys and reusable shopping bags, but can still help your space look sophisticated and put together.